 - All physical and/or mental examination reports written by a doctor, psychologist or other medical specialist

 - Detailed reports or notes of treatment results

 - Copies and assessments of diagnostic scans–MRIs, CATs, x-rays

 - Statements written by individuals who have first-hand knowledge of how your medical condition impacts your ability to work or perform normal daily activities

 Dealing with a disabling health problem is difficult enough without having to spend your time and energy gathering all documentation essential for getting approved.
-Hiring an experienced disability attorney to assemble and submit your case to the SSA is the best and surest way to start receiving the disability benefits you need.
-Call the Law Office of Fred S. London, P.C to schedule an appointment today.
+Hiring an experienced disability representative to assemble and submit your case to the SSA is the best and surest way to start receiving the disability benefits you need.
+Call the Law Office of London Disability, P.C to schedule an appointment today.